SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops-exam-problems.md

 # Chapter 7.2.
-Complex Loops – Exam problems
+Complex Loops – Exam Problems

 We have already **learned** how to execute a particular **command block more than once** by using a **`for`** loop.
 In the previous chapter we **reviewed** several other **loop constructions**, which could help us solve more complex problems:
 - **loops with a step**